zengxianshu/WaveView/README.md

 ## License

-PhoenixSwiftAPIClient is available under the MIT license.
+ZMWaveView is available under the MIT license.
 See the LICENSE file for more info.